-Students will receive evacuation route information in the classroom.
+Students will receive evacuation route information in the classroom, and maps with evacuation routes are located next to all stairway entrances.

 Students should take notice of the location of stairways and exits in order to be properly oriented in the event of an emergency.
 If an evacuation is needed, an emergency message or signal will be used to evacuate the building.